Never use JPEG in your workflow

 JPEG FILES WORK BY THROWING AWAY DATA.
 THIS DATA CANNOT BE REPLACED – EVER.

 If you use JPEG’s in your workflow then somebody, at some point in the future is going to use this file incorrectly.
-They are going to increase its size to save time, they save again reducing further the quality.
+They are going to increase its size to save time, they save again increasing the compression, reducing further the quality.
 While many JPEG’s, even poor quality ones print ok, do you really want to loose a customer because of an error than can be avoided simply by using a better quality workflow?

 JPEG general information